Skip to Content

 With so many fascinating places to visit in Northern Italy, it can be hard to figure out where to start.
 This is the curse of travelling in Italy, there are just so many places to see!

-Northern Italy is full of beautiful cities and towns.
-From the impressive buildings of Milan to the stunning Dolomites and the beauty of Portofino and Sanremo, there are no shortages of destinations to discover.
+The eight separate regions that constitute Northern Italy are full of beautiful cities and towns.
+From the impressive buildings of Milan to the stunning Dolomites and the beauty of Portofino and Sanremo, there is no shortage of destinations to discover.

 As someone who has seen many of these places in Northern Italy, I’ve compiled what I feel are the best spots to see in this part of the country.